-See Figure 5.
-Several pigtail wire harnesses are available to connect the TABS-6 Advanced MC module with other trailer system components.
-Pigtail harnesses are weathersealed at the connector interface and are clearly labeled for proper installation.
-Because of the over-molded design of the wiring harnesses, Bendix recommends that if damage or corrosion occurs, the complete harness be replaced.
+Several pigtail wire harnesses are available to connect the TABS-6 Advanced module with the ABS and other trailer system components.
+Pigtail harness are weather sealed at the connector interface and are clearly labeled for proper installation.
+Because of the over-molded design of the TABS-6 Advanced module wiring harnesses, Bendix recommends that the complete harness be replaced if damage or corrosion occurs.